rayko/gnip_api/README.md

   config.request_timeout = 120 # Default time out on all requests, defaults to 60
   config.debug = false # Defaults to false, enables/disables debug output on log
-  config.log_level = Logger::WARN # Set it to Logger::DEBUG if you have problems to inspect queries and data config.buffer_limit = 50000 # Number of chars to limit stream buffer, will show warnings if excedded end
+  config.log_level = Logger::WARN # Set it to Logger::DEBUG if you have problems to inspect queries and data end
 ```